| SUNDAY 24th July 2005 | ![]() |

 Passing the front of the Basillica we noted the impregnable doors that again appeared to be some ill-gotten gain from raiding Constantinople.
 Once again, for whatever reason, we decided not to go inside the Basillica.
 There was a queue but nothing too ridiculous.
 With hindsight we perhaps were a little stupid with our self denial.
 Now we're going to have to come back! |

 So we walked straight past the Gucci store, straight past Versace, straight past Louis Vuitton.
 By the time I'd reached the Post Office I realised that I was walking by myself!
 Julie had been caught by the spell of the Louis Vuitton window.
 This tiny micro leather bag, big enough only to carry a satsuma had captured her interest.
 We both stood there with necks cricked trying to spy the price tag.
 "Go inside and ask" I told her.
-"I don't want to" she replied "the staff look so unapproachable" And that was that.
-We continued past Louis Vuitton towards the Post Office.
-We rambled through the busy and narrow Frezzaria street full of souvenir shops and hawkers selling fake Louis Vuitton micro leather bags before popping out in an open space called Campo San Fantin. |
+"I don't want to" she replied "the staff look so unapproachable" |

 Just around the corner we stumbled across the imposing Santa Maria Gloriosa dei Frari .
 Keeping up the theme of "not going inside" we carried onwards where we found, tucked in its shadow, a little tiny bar with just three tables and six chairs.
 Hoorah!
 We finally got to park our weary backsides onto aluminium chairs and kicked back with a few glasses of Prosecco each.
 This was such a welcome relief! |

 We could have stayed here all afternoon but we were concerned about getting absolutely trollied and being too drink to find our way back to the airport!!
 We got up and staggered a few yards to the Scuola San Rocco which housed many masterpieces but none of which tempted us inside.
 We were more interested in a street performer strumming his guitar with a maracas shoved in his shoe!
 He was quite entertaining and sang many different styles including several Beatles songs.
-His European accent was cool when he sang "Speking vords of visdom, Led id bee" We sat on the steps of the Scuola San Rocco listening to him for well over half an hour.
-Moving on after leaving him a well earned €2 donation. |
+His European accent was cool when he sang "Speking vords of visdom, Led id bee"

 |